ThisNotDog/Shubreign/README.md

-#Shubreign
+Shubreign

-Rogue-like RPG with game progression determined by chance.
+A rogue-like RPG with game progression determined by chance.